MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/pro-rate-charges-matching-lines.md

 ### Scenario 1
 This scenario outlines the behavior when **Prorate to matching sales lines** configuration is disabled in the auto charge setup (this is equivalent to how the header charges behaved in Retail versions earlier than version 10.0.1).

 In this scenario, header level charges have been defined by the organization for **Mode of delivery relation** "99" and **Mode of delivery relation** "11".
-There are no auto charges are configured for mode of delivery "21".
+In this scenario, there are no auto charges configured for mode of delivery "21".

 ![Auto charges for mode of delivery 99 with matching line proration disabled](media/99_disabled.png)

 ![Auto charges for mode of delivery 11 with matching line proration disabled](media/11_disabled.png)

-A sales order is created in call center with a delivery mode set as "99".
+A sales order is created in te call center with a delivery mode set to "99".
 This order contains 5 items; two order lines have been configured to use delivery mode "99", two lines configured for delivery mode "11", and one line configured with delivery mode "21".

 ![Sales order line example](media/orderlineexample.png)